About 466 million people in the world have hearing loss. How does this happen?

-A mixed hearing loss is a medical condition where a person suffers both sensorineural hearing loss and conductive hearing loss.
+Mixed hearing loss is a medical condition in which a person experiences sensorineural hearing loss and conductive hearing loss.

 This means that damage has been done to the outer, middle, and inner ear.

-The conductive hearing loss can be treated with surgery or medication, but the sensorineural hearing loss can't be corrected.
+As we’ve learned, you can treat conductive hearing loss with surgery or medication, but you can’t correct sensorineural hearing loss.

 4. Unilateral Hearing Loss

-Unilateral hearing loss is a condition where a person has normal hearing in one ear and suffers hearing loss in the other ear at the same time.
+Unilateral hearing loss is a condition in which a person has normal hearing in one ear and suffers hearing loss in the other.

-Unilateral hearing loss can be from birth.
-This is usually hard to detect because the child can respond to environmental sounds and conversations and normally communicate like people without hearing disabilities.
+Unilateral hearing loss can occur at birth.
+This is often hard to detect because a child can respond to environmental sounds and conversations and communicate like people without hearing disabilities.